-Turkish media reports confirmed a serious aviation incident on Tuesday evening involving a Falcon 50 aircraft carrying Libya’s Presidential Council Chief of Staff, Lieutenant General Mohamed Ali Al-Haddad, which reportedly crashed near the Haymana district in Ankara, according to Turkish authorities.
+Turkish media reports confirmed a serious air accident on Tuesday evening involving a Falcon 50 aircraft carrying the Chief of Staff of the Libyan Presidential Council, Lieutenant General Mohammed Ali al-Haddad, which Turkish authorities reported crashed near the Himana district of Ankara.

 Radar Contact Lost After Takeoff